About the course

 The two Master level modules contribute 60 credits towards a Masters of Research in Education which can be completed at Kingston University.
 This can be undertaken at a later point in your career as a teacher as a form of continuing professional development.

 If you meet the initial criteria and are short-listed, you will be invited to interview at Kingston University.
-The interview process can take up to four hours and will involve you undertaking tests in maths and literacy; a group based discussion followed by a 1:1 interview.
+The interview process can take up to four hours and will involve you undertaking tests in maths and English; a group based discussion followed by a 1:1 interview.

 How school placements work